 Some people found answers to these questions helpful

 How do I enable FLoC?

+FLoC trails are now available as a third-party origin trial in Chrome 89 and 91 versions.
 FloC has not yet developed entirely and is still in the trial state.
-FLoc trails are now available as a third-party origin trial in Chrome 89 and 91 versions.
 You need to register it for a trail token which you can obtain from the registration website.

 Can I opt out of FLoC?

 Before opting out, check whether you are a test subject of Google’s FLoC trial using the EFF’s website Am I FLoCed.
-It indicates to Chrome users whether the FLoC algorithm is running in their browser or not.
+It indicates to Chrome users whether or not the FLoC algorithm is running in their browser.
 If you are part of this trial, you can go to the browser’s settings, select and select ‘privacy and security, and choose to disable privacy sandbox trials.

 When will FLoC fully replace third-party cookies?

 Google initially intended to release FloC in 2022.
-But based on trials and feedback and criticisms from the web community, they have planned to roll out the change in 2023.
+But based on trials, feedback, and criticisms from the web community, they planned to roll out the change in 2023.

 Do other browsers use FLoC?

-Other browsers like Microsoft Edge, Safari, and Mozilla Firefox have informed they still don’t have immediate plans to use FLoC.
-Mozilla Firefox in a statement has expressed concerns over the severe privacy loopholes it has.
+Other browsers like Microsoft Edge, Safari, and Mozilla Firefox have informed me they still don’t have immediate plans to use FLoC.
+Mozilla Firefox, in a statement, has expressed concerns over its severe privacy loopholes.